drivelock/uefiloader/Readme.txt

 Setup UDK:
 1. Download and extract UDK 2015 from https://github.com/tianocore/tianocore.github.io/wiki/UDK2015

-2. Extract the contained UDK2015.MyWorkSpace.zip to your favorite location (beware that Network Folders don't seem to work).
+2. Extract the contained UDK2015.MyWorkSpace.zip to your favorite location (do not use a network folder).

 3. (Optional) rename the extracted folder (MyWorkSpace) to "UDK2015".
-Our Makefiles assume it to be there, but it's changable.
+Our Makefiles assume it to be there (can be modified).

 4. Follow the UDK Documentation "UDK2015-ReleaseNotes-MyWorkSpace.txt" (extracted at 1.) to setup (do not build yet) the UDK.
 4a.
 This Documentations also refers to online docs (e.g. https://github.com/tianocore/tianocore.github.io/wiki/Using-EDK-II-with-Native-GCC#Ubuntu_1604_LTS__Ubuntu_1610).
 4b.
 Be sure to patch OpenSSL as described with http://www.openssl.org/source/openssl-1.0.2d.tar.gz 4c.
-Versions of UDK required packages we installed:
+Versions of UDK required packages installed:

     build-essential:    12.1ubuntu2
     uuid-dev:           2.27.1-6ubuntu3.4
     iasl:               20160108-2